Jacarenema Ecological Reserve

 Jacarenema Ecological Reserve (Reserva Ecológica de Jacarenema) is an ecological reserve in the state of Espírito Santo, Brazil.

 It is near the city of Vila Velha, is readily accessible to the public and does not conform to standard Brazilian definitions of environmental units.

 Location

 The Jacarenema State Ecological Reserve has an area of 307 ha, covering the Morro da Concha sandbar, the estuary of the Jucu River, and a mosaic of areas of Restinga along the Rodovia do Sol.

 It was created by Municipal decree 056/83.

 It is accessible for fishing, swimming and boating.

 The reserve may be reached via the 1896 Madalena bridge from the Barra do Jucu neighbourhood, or by walking along the Itaparica beach from the north.

 There are ruins of Jesuit buildings in the reserve.

 The Jacarenema Ecological Reserve was created by state law 5.427 of 1997 at the initiative of deputy Claudio Vereza, supported by governor Vitor Buaiz.

-The reserve's definition does not conform to the National System of Conservation Units (SNUC) which does not recognise this type of conservation unit.
+The reserve's definition does not conform to the National System of Nature Conservation Units (SNUC) which does not recognise this type of conservation unit.